 An artist from her earliest years, Ingrid Tucker excelled in all things creative at school, college and then as a textile designer in Zimbabwe, the United Kingdom and Australia.
-Returning to Zimbabwe in 2002, Ingrid began to work with coloured ceramic tiles and realised that this was the medium that offered her the chance to combine her skills in textile design with her flair for mosaics, creating works of art that form an integral part of peoples’ lives.
-Ingrid lives in Harare with her husband, Steve and her two children, Annika and William and their three dogs.
+Returning to Zimbabwe in 2002, where she now lives, Ingrid began to work with coloured ceramic tiles and realised that this was the medium that offered her the chance to combine her skills in textile design with her flair for mosaics, creating works of art that form an integral part of peoples’ lives.

 Ingrid’s mosaics transform the functional into unique works of art.
 From garden furniture to bathrooms, to kitchen counter tops, showers, sinks, mirrors and a myriad of other household items, Ingrid’s unique designs have become integral and treasured parts of the lives of many families as well as the décor of numerous boutique lodges and resorts both in Zimbabwe and abroad.
 She also creates colourful abstract and geometric designs, depending on the tastes of the client and the source of the inspiration.
 Her furniture is particularly suitable for outdoors and is often inspired by nature, including flowers, birds, reptiles and insects.
 In this regard, she is influenced by the Classical Impressionists, often experiencing what she calls a “Monet moment,” in which she takes impressions from gardens and creates her designs from this.
 Ingrid also loves the challenge of abstract designs, drawing her inspiration, in this instance, from Modernist architecture, particularly that of Antoni Gaudi, to create distinctive works of art on the foundation of the functional furniture that is her trademark.